mmiots9/Blog/blog/content/en/pillole/analisi_dati/con_covid_o_di_covid.en.md

 title: "Death FROM Covid or WITH Covid?"
 date: 2021-03-20
 modified:
-description: 'Esempio di come una attenta analisi dei dati può aiutarci a comprendere meglio la questione "di Covid o con covid?'
+description: 'Example of the importance of a good analysis to answer the question "FROM Covid or WITH Covid?"'
 draft: false
 hideToc: false
 enableToc: true